-In the meantime you can find a variety of ways to keep in touch with dancing.
+There are a variety of ways to keep in touch with dancing on-line.

-If you are on Facebook you can look for “Tunes in the Hoose” – The original concept was thought up by Martin MacLeod Snr, a founding member of Capercaillie, inspired by Shetland accordionist Peter Wood, who was posting daily ‘tunes in his hoose’ whilst in isolation.
+If you are on Facebook you can look for “Tunes in the Hoose” – musicians located in different places, and even in different countries, magically playing together.
+The original concept was thought up by Martin MacLeod Snr, a founding member of Capercaillie, inspired by Shetland accordionist Peter Wood, who was posting daily ‘tunes in his hoose’ whilst in isolation.
 The initial collaboration between Martin and Peter was stitched together by Martin MacLeod Jr, a filmmaker based in Glasgow, marking the start of the internationally-acclaimed community known as “Tunes in the Hoose.”